juandadev/juandadev/README.md

 ## More about me...

-PHP lover from birth 💙 Javascript wizard for living 💛

-I've been working with Javascript ecosystem for about 4 years.
-My abilities relies on React, Typescript & Node, but I also have worked as a freelancer developer, developing complete software apps with PHP, shared hosting, design of prototypes, and design systems with Figma and Adobe XD 😎
+I've been working with the Javascript ecosystem for about 4 years.
+My abilities rely on React, Typescript & Node, but I also have worked as a freelancer developer, building complete web apps for my clients.

 I'm proud to say I've been helping in the [Dev.to](https://dev.to) community as a trusted member and moderator for many topics, focusing on giving more visibility to those people who add valuable resources with their posts.
 This encouraged me to start blogging and these past weeks, I've enjoyed documenting my learning process.